 Gas Fires - Feature Options

-Depending on the models, available features include thermostats, programmable timers, remote controls, multi-speed fans, electronic ignition, double glazing, child locks, mesh safety guards and powered flues.
+Depending on the models, different types of gas fires available features include thermostats, programmable timers, remote controls, multi-speed fans, electronic ignition, double glazing, child locks, mesh safety guards and powered flues.

 You just choose the model with the features you want.

 Rinnai gas log fire is synonymous with innovative design and great quality in gas fires.
 Designed and built in Australia, Cannon gas fires for sale are high quality & energy efficient.